 An old world chapel sits in the lower level where the Penroses are interred.
 Baroque art and two 15th century prayer benches, anniversary gifts to Mr. and Mrs. Penrose from the Duke and Duchess of France, line the walls.
 Click here to learn more about the Shrine.

 Julie commissions a local Bauhaus architect to build the first El Pomar Carriage Museum to house the couple's extensive collection of vehicles, horse drawn carriages, and western memorabilia.
 Today, Penrose Heritage Museum remains free and open to the public and features the "Pikes Peak Hill Climb Experience", including the official race care and memorabillia collection of the Pikes Peak International Hill Climb.

 Julie also donates the El Pomar estate to the Sisters of Charity and moves into the Broadmoor Hotel.

 1989 Awards for Excellence

 The first Fellowship class joins El Pomar.
-With more than 200 alumni, the El Pomar Fellowship is designed to develop Colorado's next generation of leaders.
+With nearly 300 alumni, the El Pomar Fellowship is designed to develop Colorado's next generation of leaders.

 El Pomar Foundation purchases the Penroses' former estate and transforms it into a nonprofit conference and education center.
 Penrose House is made available to charitable organizations throughout Colorado free-of-charge for strategic planning, seminars and trainings.